 Do I need additional hardware?

-Messenger will work on the same computer as your existing administration system with internet access.
+Messenger will work on the same computer as your existing administration system with Internet access.
 The connection could be a dial-up connection on a modem, an ISDN modem (or router) or a broadband connection.
 It can be installed for a single user or shared between a number of users.
 If you are using Messenger v5, then it will work on any modern computer, smartphone or tablet that has Internet access.
 The software that gets data from your MIS can be installed on the same server where required.

 I have no MIS, can I still use Groupcall Messenger?